Growing squash from seed or from a start is the best introduction to growing vegetables I know of. It’s easy, fast and incredibly satisfying.

 4. Pick squash when they are small and tender.
 This helps keep production high and prolific.

 7. Squash vine borers are brutal and can take out your whole crop.
 Cover with row cover if you’re area is prone to them and/or be prepared to replant if needed.
 More info on them here.
-I unfortunately think I have seen some this year so I’m praying they haven’t gotten to them yet.
+They lay their eggs under the ground so even row covering may not help if you have had a heavy infestation the previous year.
+Stagger plant every 2-3 weeks to try to get a harvest in heavily infested areas.
+If you cannot get a harvest no matter what you try

 8. The package says you can plant in hills of 2 or more.
 I always just do a single plant in each location.